anyscale/terraform-aws-anyscale-cloudfoundation-modules/getting-started.md

 The anyscale-v2-commonname example builds the following AWS resources:
 - S3 Bucket - Standard
-- IAM Roles
+- IAM Roles for the control and data planes
 - VPC with publicly routed subnets (no private subnets)
 - VPC Security Groups

+It does not create:
+- VPC with private subnets or any firewalls
-- EFS
+- EFS for optional NFS mounted cluster storage
+- MemoryDB for optional Anyscale service head node high availability

 ## Prerequisites
 1. An AWS account